Back to Stories.

 Owen smirked.
 "Care to try that again?"

-I suppressed the urge to wipe that smirk off his face by grabbing his soul.
-But he held both my brother and Valek's lives in his hands.
-Every day, he showed me them locked in cells guarded by his men.
-Every day, my heart twisted with worry and the chance of outsmarting Owen grew dimmer.
+I suppressed the urge to wipe the smug expression off his face by grabbing his soul.
+But he held both Leif's and Valek's lives in his hands.
+Every day, he showed me an image of them.
+Every day, my heart twisted with worry, and the chance of outsmarting Owen grew dimmer.

 "How do you know about the Commander?"
 I asked.